chimerasaurus/ioptron-python/README.md

 My goal in writing this is to eventually package it up and use it as a library for an Alpaca endpoint.

+## Requirements
+Some of this is written in a way that requires Python > 3.7.
+There are also Python requirements in the `requirements.txt` file.

 ## Citations and sources

 This project has used parts of other OSS projects, or has implemented ideas shown in them, including: